syncfusion-content/windowsforms-docs/WindowsForms/Smith-Chart/Exporting.md

 # Exporting as an Image

-SfSmithChart control provide a support for exporting the smith chart control as an image in the different image format.
+The `SfSmithChart` control provides a support for exporting the smith chart control as an image in the different image formats.

-Based on the filename extension the SfSmithChart has built-in support to save the image in the following formats.
+Based on the filename extension, the SfSmithChart has built-in support to save the image in the following formats:

 <table>
 <tr>